anujkhare/music/reports/2-guitar-data-way-forward.md

 ### Training the base-line model on the GuitarSet data-set
 It turned out to be fairly straight-forward.
-Here is a sample from the dataset and the corresponding predicted transcription from the model:

-Creating guitar tabs from these notes is not a very easy problem and I need to explore solutions (or feasibility!) in the coming weeks.
+I'll upload a sample shortly.
 <!--I also tested this on audio from real YouTube videos.
 It did surprisingly-->
 <!--okay,-->